 Standard Ireland's principal non-group counterparty risk is the exposure to its external reinsurers.
-At 20 February 2021, the provision for reinsurance recoveries on a GAAP basis is \$129.5m, of which \$17.8m was from external reinsurers, and \$111.7m was from Standard Re.
+At 20 February 2022, the provision for reinsurance recoveries on a GAAP basis is \$167.0m, of which \$32.8m was from external reinsurers, and \$134.2m was from Standard Re.

-A 10% default on its external reinsurance recoveries would have a gross impact of \$1.8m on Standard Ireland, however as any such default would be 90% reinsured by Standard Re (and any default on the International Group's excess of loss reinsurance would be pooled amongst the International Group clubs), the net impact would be \$180k.
+A 10% default on its external reinsurance recoveries would have a gross impact of \$3.3m on Standard Ireland, however as any such default would be 90% reinsured by Standard Re (and any default on the International Group's excess of loss reinsurance would be pooled amongst the International Group clubs), the net impact would be \$330k.

-The board reviews the solvency position of the Standard Group and Standard Re at each board meeting and through its ORSA, and has determined that the risk of default of Standard Re is extremely remote (more remote than a 1 in 200 year event).
+The board reviews the solvency position of the Standard Club group and Standard Re at each board meeting and through its ORSA and has determined that the risk of default of Standard Re is extremely remote (more remote than a 1 in 200-year event).